 It’s never been easier to expand your business online.
 Now is the time to take the next step.
 Sign up for our Free Plan today (no credit card necessary).

-We often find that online course creators will upsell a coaching package to people who have already gone through their course and need more intensive or personalized training.
+The good news is online coaching and online courses are incredibly similar.
+The main difference between the two is that coaches have a more personal relationship with their clients.
+We often find that online course creators have success upselling a coaching package to people who have already gone through their course and need more intensive or personalized training.

 A few things to consider with online coaching:

 Coaching comes with a more premium price point than online courses because you’re devoting time each week or month to your clients.
 Coaching also costs more because of supply and demand.
 Whereas you can sell your course to thousands of people, you only have 24 hours in a day.
 Your time is a valuable commodity for your coaching students.

 Coaching is a valuable upsell to offer students after they’ve purchased your online course.
 You don’t have to sell complete coaching packages.
 Even offering a few one-on-one, hour-long sessions throughout the duration of your course could be an engaging opportunity that your students would be willing to pay a premium to receive.